In 2009 and 2011, I had the displeasure of having my Adwords account suspended, twice.

 By the way: Tell me if you’ve ever had that feeling from reading an article, I’d love to know if I’m not the only one!
 Maybe I’ve just been reading too many articles and studying how people promote their stuff for too long.

-For PPC: Now this a generalization (and this is my personal experience and opinion), but if you have affiliate links on your page you’re running ads to, forget about trying to do an adwords campaign.
-In my personal experience, no matter how high quality it is, it will still be given that bad label and you risk getting your account suspended.
+Now this a generalization (and this is my personal experience and opinion), but if you have affiliate links on your page you’re running ads to, forget about trying to do an adwords campaign and stick to these alternatives.
+In my personal experience, no matter how high quality it is, it will still be given that bad label and you risk getting your account suspended and if it is, you have 7 alternatives to Google Adwords you can use to fix your business.

 With Adwords, and in my experience, there is no grey area or room for affiliate links or opt ins, no matter what and my 2 account suspensions proved that.
 If you wish to succeed with Adwords, you need to promote local businesses or your own services, not affiliate programs.